 COURSE INFORMATION LETTER

 University: P. J. Šafá rik University in Košice

 Faculty: Faculty of A arts

-Course ID: KPPaPZ/PUDB/15
+Course ID: KPPaPZ/PUDB/15 Course name: Drug Addiction Prevention in University Students

 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 esent

 Number of ECTS cr

 ster/trimester of the course: 3., 5.

 Course level: I.

 Prerequisities:

 participation in works 50 - 45: A; 44 - 40: active participation in the training part (30p).
 2nd part of the evaluation: active shops (20p).
 In total, students can get 50p and the final evaluation is as follows: B; 39-35: C; 34-30: D; 29 - 25: E 24 and less: FX.
 Detailed information in board of the course in AIS2.
 The teaching of the subject will be realized by

 describe and explain substance use.
 Studer of substance and non The student is also a approaches in preven The student is able to and assume their posi- ands the principals of research data based prevention of risk behavior, can the determinants of risk behavior as well as protective and risk factors for at understands and adequately interprets the theory explaining the background substance addictions. able to state and classify the types and forms of prevention, strategies and tion, can distinguish effective strategies from ineffective ones.
 In adequately interpret their experience with preventive activities in the group ditive effect as well as limitations and threats.

 Brief outline of the c ourse:

 internetu v školskej p Sloboda, Z., & Bukos and Practice.
 New Yo 012).
 Základy prevencie užívania drog a problematického používania oraxi.
 Košice: UPJŠ. ski, J. (Eds.).
 (2006).
 Handbook of Drug Abuse Prevention: Theory, Science,

 Course language:

-Course assessm Course assessment
+Course assessment

-Total number of assessed students: 562
+Total number of assessed students: 616

-A В С D Е FX
+A В C D Е FX

-76.87 16.9 4.09 1.6 0.18 0.36
+78.41 15.91 3.73 1.46 0.16 0.32

 Provides: prof. PhDr.
 Ol'ga Orosová, CSc., Mgr.
 Lucia Barbierik, PhD., Mgr.
-Lenka Abrinková, PhD., Mgr.
-Frederika Lučanská, PhD., Mgr.
-Viera Čurová, Mgr.
-Marcela Majdanová, PhD.
+Viera Čurová, PhD., Mgr.
+Janka Liptáková